 Recently, we hosted Art and Soul, an opportunity for our residents to showcase their artwork.
 Many families and members of the community joined us to enjoy the artwork and to savor delicious pralines handmade by our chef, while being entertained by one of our residents who plays the piano.

 In addition, we are very active with the local Alzheimer’s Association and participate in the Memory Walk.
-Our Executive Director is also a speaker on behalf of the Alzheimer’s Foundation in Fort Bend County.
-And she is also part of the Senior Trust Alliance, an ethical group that advocates for seniors rights.
-And right next door is the Chamber of Commerce, which often provides speakers to address topics of interest to our residents, for example information about the Aid and Attendance program for veterans.
+Our Executive Director is also a speaker on behalf of the Alzheimer’s Foundation in Fort Bend County, as well as part of the Senior Trust Alliance, an ethical group that advocates for seniors rights.
+And right next door is the Chamber of Commerce, which often provides speakers to address topics of interest to our residents such as information about the Aid and Attendance program for veterans.
 The general public is always welcome.

-Chef Wayne prides himself on preparing very pleasing food, beautifully prepared and pleasing to eat.
-Every meal is served, restaurant style, on fine linen – burgundy at dinner, white for lunch – along with fine china.
+We pride ourselves on preparing very pleasing food, beautifully prepared and pleasing to eat.
+Every meal is served, restaurant-style, on fine linen – burgundy at dinner, white for lunch – along with fine china.
 Residents are always given two main choices and an always available menu – memory care residents have six smaller meals a day.

-Chef Wayne’s specialty is good old southern cooking, but he is also part of our Resident Council and strives to incorporate our residents’ requests and preferences into the meal plan.
-He can also accommodate special diets, including mechanical soft, low salt and gluten-free.
-If a resident has special dietary needs, that information, along with their photos, is posted in Chef Wayne’s kitchen.
+Our chef is part of our Resident Council and strives to incorporate our residents’ requests and preferences into the meal plan.
+We can also accommodate special diets, including mechanical soft, low salt and gluten-free.
+If a resident has special dietary needs, that information, along with their photos, is posted in the kitchen.
 Snacks are served every night after supper – and residents are welcome to stop in the kitchen any time and request a snack.
-Every Sunday night is Sunday Sunday – a special time when residents get together to make ice-cream Sundays, and Fridays are reserved for Happy Hour.
+Every Sunday night is Sundae Sunday – a special time when residents get together to make ice-cream sundaes.
+Fridays are reserved for happy hour.
 Hydration stations are also located throughout our retirement community.